 - Rinse and clean 3 medium-sized russet potatoes.
-Peel the potatoes if desired and cut them into slices about 3/8-inch thick.
-Continue to slice the potatoes into sticks, also at 3/8-inch thickness.
+Peel the potatoes if desired and cut them into slices about 1/4 to 3/8-inch thick.

-- Place potatoes into a large mixing bowl and drizzle with oil.
-Toss the potatoes with garlic powder, paprika, and pepper.
+- Place potatoes into a large mixing bowl and season with garlic powder, paprika, and pepper.
 Add the oil and mix well.

 - Preheat the air fryer to 380 F and add the potatoes to the basket in a single layer.
 You may work in batches.
 Cook the fries for 15 to 20 minutes or until golden and crisp, and remember to flip halfway through.

-- Remove the fries from the basket and toss them with salt in a mixing bowl.
-Serve while still warm with ketchup, ranch, or your favorite dipping sauce.
+- Remove the fries from the basket and toss them with salt.
+Serve hot with ketchup, ranch, or your favorite dipping sauce.

 - It’s very important not to add salt until after the fries are done.
 When added before cooking it pulls out water from the potatoes and this can make the resulting fries soggy.